 Peaches do not contain a significant amount of any nutrient.
 However, a cup of diced peach provides

 Despite their relatively low nutrient profile, peaches can still benefit people’s health as part of a balanced diet that includes many fruits and vegetables.
 Peaches can add sweetness to desserts and treats, replacing more harmful added sugars.

 Reducing cancer risk

-Peaches provide a significant amount of vitamin C. This vitamin is a powerful antioxidant that can help prevent the formation of free radicals, which are compounds that have links to cancer development.
+Peaches provide a significant amount of vitamin C. This vitamin is a powerful antioxidant that can help

 As a result, adequate vitamin C intake may help a person reduce their risk of cancer.
 However, exposure to other risk factors, such as smoking, increases the amount of vitamin C that a person needs to have a significant effect on cancer risk.

 Contributing to fiber intake

 Fiber-rich foods provide a range of important health benefits, according to

 A person could significantly boost their fiber intake by replacing sweet, low fiber treats with a peach or two every day.

 The benefits of consuming fruits and vegetables are considerable.
 As plant food consumption increases, the risk of many lifestyle-related diseases, including obesity, diabetes, and heart disease,